Fruita Schoolhouse | Capitol Reef National Park

 Outside of the schoolhouse

 One of the more popular roadside attractions when passing through Capitol Reef, the Fruita one room schoolhouse is worth a stop.
 The schoolhouse dates back over a hundred years to 1896 when local Fruita settlers build it.
-The current version is refurbished and is meant to look the same as it did in around 1936.
+The current version is refurbished and is meant to look the same as it did around 1936.
 The last class to use the school graduated in 1941.
 How far the area has come in the last 70 years!
 It is listed on the National Register of Historic Places.

 Most times of the year, deer can be seen foraging in the Fruita orchard across the road.